core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 // RFC Ed.: replace XXXX with RFC number assigned to this draft.

 ???
 For allocation, RFC publication of the module is required as per {{RFC8126}}.
 The YANG module must be registered in the "YANG module Name" registry according to the rules specified in section 14 of {{RFC6020}}.

+## Create new IANA Registry: “IETF SID Registry” {#ietf-sid-registry}

+The name of this registry is "IETF SID Registry".
+This registry is used to record the allocation of individual SIDs to modules and elements in these modules.

+### Structure

+Each entry in this registry must include:

+* The YANG module name.
+This module name must be present in the "Name" column of the “YANG Module Names” registry.
+* A link to the associated ".yang" file.
+This file link must be present in the "File" column of the “YANG Module Names” registry.
+* The link to the  ".sid" file which defines the allocation.
+* The first SID of the allocated “.sid” file.
+* The last SID of the allocated “.sid” file.

+The “.sid” file is stored by IANA.

+The “.sid” file MUST be a valid JSON file following the structure of the module defined in RFCXXXX (RFC Ed: replace XXX with RFC number assigned to this draft).
+All SIDs in this “.sid” file MUST be within the ranges allocated to this yang module in the “IETF SID Range Registry”.

+### Allocation policy

+Expert review.

+### Initial contents of the registry

+None.

 # Acknowledgments